its-cyberjaya/constitution/README.md

         IV.
 Appointment of new executive council and committee members and handover between the old and new committees.
         V.   Elections where committee positions where/if required VI.
 Sharing on events and activities that will be organized in the coming year
-4. Major amendments to the constitution require a **two-thirds majority vote** from the members that attend the AGM.

 ##### 5. General Meeting (GM)
     a.
 The President of IT Society has the right to call for a General Meeting if and only if he/she has gained the approval of the Executive Council.